 In Kosovo, PPPs are regulated through the Law on Public-Private Partnership, adopted in 2011.
-This law, through Article 2, outlines the sectors where this form of collaboration can be applied, which are: transport, energy infrastructure, healthcare, education, tourism, telecommunications, and others.
+11This law, through Article 2, outlines the sectors where this form of collaboration can be applied, which are: transport, energy infrastructure, healthcare, education, tourism, telecommunications, and others.
 The law also specifies the procedures for establishing a public-private partnership and the institutional duties and responsibilities for managing and developing this partnership.
-However, a barrier posed by this law in the same article is that it does not allow the initiation of PPP projects for the construction of new energy capacities.11

 According to the law, PPPs can be implemented in two forms: 1) contractual form or 2) institutional form.
 A contractual PPP is an agreement that can be in the form of a concession or public contract, where the private partner provides a public service or public infrastructure on behalf of the public authority, taking over the risk and financial, technical, construction, and operational responsibilities.
 An institutional PPP can be established by a municipality through the purchase of municipal shares by one or more private partners in an existing public enterprise, whose sole function is to perform a public service or provide public infrastructure, provided the private partner also participates in the management of the public enterprise or in performing the public service or providing public infrastructure.
-If the establishment of an institutional public-private partnership requires the sale of shares in a public enterprise owned by the Republic of Kosovo, the establishment of this institutional PPP is subject to approval by the Government and the Parliament of Kosovo in accordance with the Law on Public Enterprises.12
+If the establishment of an institutional public-private partnership requires the sale of shares in a public enterprise owned by the Republic of Kosovo, the establishment of this institutional PPP is subject to approval by the Government and the Assembly of Kosovo in accordance with the Law on Public Enterprises.12

 Recently, in the legislative program for 2024, the Government of Kosovo foresees a new draft law on PPPs.
-This draft law is finalized and has passed the public consultation phase since 2019, but it has not yet been submitted to the Parliament of Kosovo for review and approval procedures.
+This draft law is finalized and has passed the public consultation phase since 2019, but it has not yet been submitted to the Assembly of Kosovo for review and approval procedures.
 13 The draft law has been prepared to address the necessary changes in the current law to align the legislation with that of the EU as determined by the Stabilization and Association Agreement (SAA).
 More specifically, this draft law transposes the new EU Directive on concessions14 and aims to eliminate bureaucracy and facilitate procedures for contracting authorities, as well as harmonize with the Public Investment Program (PIP).15

 Institutionally, the review, approval, and oversight of PPP project requests are the responsibility of the Ministry of Finance, Labor, and Transfers (MFLT).
 More specifically, the review and issuance of opinions regarding the sustainability of proposed projects and the preparation of recommendations for the Committee for Public-Private Partnerships are the responsibilities of the Department for Public-Private Partnerships within MFLT.
 Furthermore, this department coordinates activities related to PPP projects and maintains the PPP registry.
 Meanwhile, the approval of requests, oversight, and coordination of PPP projects across all economic and social sectors is the responsibility of the Committee for Public-Private Partnerships (CPPP).
-This Committee has five members: one permanent member who is the Minister of Finance and chairs the Committee,
+This Committee has five members: one permanent member who is the Minister of Finance and chairs the Committee, and four other members appointed by the government and must be at the rank of deputy prime ministers or ministers.16